Mountain Hardwear Kor Preshell Hoody - Women's Review

 This uber-thin layer is not the most weather versatile of the jackets we tested, but it isn't designed to be used in inclement weather or during things like ice and mixed climbing.
 The Kor Preshell is perfect for climbing in Indian Creek at sunny crags in early spring, but the thin material isn't durable enough for too many encounters with offwidths or chimneys.
 It has just enough features to be functional, with a form-fitted hood and three pockets, two being zippered hand pockets, and one being a drop-in pocket that doubles as a stow-away pocket.
-After stuffing the Kor Preshell into its stow-away pocket, it was by far the smallest of the jackets we tested, and the nylon loop is the most durable of those we tested.
+After stuffing the Kor Preshell into its stow-away pocket, it packed down to be one of the least noticeable on the harness (of the jackets tested), and the nylon loop is the most durable in our review.

 While the Kor Preshell is not the cheapest jacket in our review, it is far from the most expensive.
 If you're looking for something more substantial than an ultra-light wind-layer, then this jacket isn't going to be a very good deal.
 However, if you need a lightweight summer layer for mountain running or an ultralight layer for fair-weather multi-pitch climbing, then this jacket is a worthy contender and a reasonably priced one at that.
 Be fair-warned that ultra-light often does not translate to ultra-durable, so if durability is a key component to value, then this may not be the jacket for you.